 The disciplines and practices that guide close reading, critical analysis, rigorous observation provide a means of creative expression.
-The arts hones the skills children need to meet the expectations of the Common Core/Standard Course of Study and develops the intellectual and creative proficiencies necessary to thrive in all environments.
+The arts hones children need the expectations of the skills to meet the Common Core/Standard Course of Study and develops the intellectual and creative proficiencies necessary to thrive in all environments.

-A recent study by the National Endowment for the Arts, The Arts in At-Risk Youth: Findings from four Longitudinal Achievement Hampden-Thompson), "When (Catterall; Dumais & states it comes to participating in extracurricular activities, high-arts students are times more likely to take part in intramural and interscholastic sports than low-arts students."
+A recent study by the National Endowment for the Arts, The Arts and in At-Risk Youth: Findings from four Longitudinal Achievement Studies Hampden-Thompson), "When (Catterall; Dumais & states it comes to participating in extracurricular activities, high-arts students are 2-3 times more likely to take part in intramural and interscholastic sports than low-arts students."
 Also, students who participate in the arts are three times (17% verses 5%) more likely to earn a bachelor's degree than students who do not participate in the arts.